What is Validation?

 · A visit from your Training Adviser to observe you carrying out an activity

-· Paperwork created for the role such as programme plans, letters to parents, instructions for activities and risk assessments
+· Paperwork such as programme plans, letters , instructions and risk assessments

 · Notes from activities or meetings